ebraun68/codonaln/README.md

 Note that the phylip format codon is alignment is actually related phylip (long sequence names are tolerated) with all nucleotides on a single line.

+The seq_summary.txt file is a tab-delimited text file with five columns: 1.
+Sequence name (Name),
+2. the number of nucleotides in the sequence (sites), 3. whether the input sequence was a multiple of three nucleotides (EndFrame), 4. number of in frame stop codons (Nstops), and 5. number of ambiguous codons and stop codons (NumX).

 #### Alignment programs